Onfleet Alternatives: Top Delivery Management Platforms Compared

 - The mobile app has a feature to help drivers find packages easily in their vehicles.
 During loading, each package can be marked front/middle/back, left/right, and floor/shelf.
 This can help save a lot of time at each delivery stop.

-What do customers say about the advantages of Circuit for Teams?
+What do customers say about the advantages of Spoke Dispatch?

-I love how easy Circuit is to use.
-It is user friendly and easy to understand. — Hannah H, SMB business owner.
+I love how easy Circuit [Spoke] is to use.
+It is user friendly and easy to understand. β Hannah H, SMB business owner.

-Circuit is improving all the time.
+Circuit [Spoke] is improving all the time.
 It is a great product for the price, and the team seems to actively be working to upgrade it.
-Their customer service is accessible and they listen and work to fix any issues that arise. — Katherine H, midmarket sales professional
+Their customer service is accessible and they listen and work to fix any issues that arise. β Katherine H, midmarket sales professional

-The flip side of Circuit’s focus on individual drivers and ease of use is some not-so-great route optimization.
-In our testing we saw a lot of messy, tangled routes — and we’ve learned from our customers that these are not popular with drivers.
+The flip side of Spoke's focus on individual drivers and ease of use is some not-so-great route optimization.
+In our testing we saw a lot of messy, tangled routes β and we've learned from our customers that these are not popular with drivers.

 Management tools for planners and dispatchers are also lacking.
 There's no timeline view, and it can be difficult to get an overall sense of how the day's deliveries are going.
 It's also not possible to edit routes or view overall distance and time metrics, which makes it less attractive for route managers who have to track multiple routes and vehicles at the same time.

-What do customers say about the disadvantages of Circuit for Teams?
+What do customers say about the disadvantages of Spoke?

-Overall, we rate Circuit for Teams as a good option for couriers and other companies who employ a lot of drivers, and need to be sure that their driver app is widely accepted and easy to use.
+Overall, we rate Spoke Dispatch as a good option for couriers and other companies who employ a lot of drivers, and need to be sure that their driver app is widely accepted and easy to use.

 Route4Me: Onfleet alternative with maximum flexibility